sickie09ismine/TechWriting2/README.md

--The first querie will count how many of each sex there are in each department -The second querie will pull up any employee with the position "secretary" -The third querie will pull up any employee that is a manager -The fourth querie will pull up anyone that has less than or equal to 1 hour worked or someone that is on payrool bu have not worked.
+-The first querie will count how many of each sex there are in each department -The second querie will pull up any employee with the position "secretary" -The third querie will pull up any employee that is a manager -The fourth querie will pull up anyone that has less than or equal to 1 hour worked or someone that is on payroll but have not worked.